jenkins-infra/jenkins.io/content/blog/2015/2015-08-31-plugin-spotlight-version-column-plugin.md

 ![](/sites/default/files/images/versioncolumn-plugin-screenshot-2.png)

 When you update Jenkins, there’s a chance it’ll come with a new version of `slave.jar`.
-Now if the `slave.jar` on a particular agent doesn’t get updated automatically, the master will take it offline and show a warning next to the out-of-date agents version number:
+Now if the `slave.jar` on a particular agent doesn’t get updated automatically, the master will take it offline and show a warning next to the out-of-date agent version number:

 ![](/sites/default/files/images/versioncolumn-plugin-screenshot-3.png)